kapenike/ddImages/README.md

 - Switchboard
 	- allow multiple pages
 	- offer search option for select list dropdowns

-- Datasets and Assets
-	- probably pretty complex, but an updated asset and/or dataset needs to traverse current data state to determine if it will require an overlay update this then needs to notify P2P server of the updated data point containing the asset and/or dataset update

 - Dataset
 	- allow sorting
-	- on create, scroll new insert into view and highlight

 - Overlay editor features
 	- during grid placement UI, display vertical and horizontal red lines to mimic the placement coordinates, also display menu within top editor panel